SafeDreamer: Safe Reinforcement Learning with World Models: Abstract

 \section{Abstract}

-The widespread application of Reinforcement Learning (RL) in real-world situations is yet to come to fruition, largely as a result of its failure to satisfy the essential safety demands of such systems.
-Existing safe reinforcement learning (SafeRL) methods, employing cost functions to enhance safety, fail to achieve zero-cost in complex scenarios, including vision-only tasks, even with comprehensive data sampling and training.
-To address this, we introduce Safe DreamerV3, a novel algorithm that integrates both Lagrangian-based and planning-based methods within a world model.
-Our methodology represents a significant advancement in SafeRL as the first algorithm to achieve nearly zero-cost in both low-dimensional and vision-only tasks within the Safety-Gymnasium benchmark.
-Our project website can be found in: \url{https://sites.google.com/view/safedreamerv3}.
+The deployment of Reinforcement Learning (RL) in real-world applications is constrained by its failure to satisfy safety criteria.
+Existing Safe Reinforcement Learning (SafeRL) methods, which rely on cost functions to enforce safety, often fail to achieve zero-cost performance in complex scenarios, especially vision-only tasks.
+These limitations are primarily due to model inaccuracies and inadequate sample efficiency.
+The integration of the world model has proven effective in mitigating these shortcomings.
+In this work, we introduce SafeDreamer, a novel algorithm incorporating Lagrangian-based methods into world model planning processes within the superior Dreamer framework.
+Our method achieves nearly zero-cost performance on various tasks, spanning low-dimensional and vision-only input, within the Safety-Gymnasium benchmark, showcasing its efficacy in balancing performance and safety in RL tasks.
+Further details can be found in the code repository: \url{https://github.com/PKU-Alignment/SafeDreamer}.